vanHeemstraSystems/ademco-vista-series-headstart/200/200/README.md

 ### Battery Connections

+1. Place the 12-volt backup battery in the cabinet.

+2. After all connections to the control are completed and AC power has been applied, connect the red and the black flying leads on the control board to the battery. ***Do not attach these leads to the battery terminals until all connections are completed.***

 Control Cabinet PC Board: Black & Red flying leads
 | PWR (-) | PWR (+) |
 | -- | -- |